japila-books/apache-spark-internals/docs/webui/ExecutorsListener.md

 | <<onExecutorRemoved, onExecutorRemoved>>
 | Marks an executor dead in <<executorToTaskSummary, executorToTaskSummary>> registry.

-Adds an entry to <<executorEvents, executorEvents>> registry and optionally removes the oldest if the number of entries exceeds link:spark-webui-properties.adoc#spark.ui.timeline.executors.maximum[spark.ui.timeline.executors.maximum].
+Adds an entry to <<executorEvents, executorEvents>> registry and optionally removes the oldest if the number of entries exceeds spark-webui-properties.md#spark.ui.timeline.executors.maximum[spark.ui.timeline.executors.maximum].

 | <<onExecutorUnblacklisted, onExecutorUnblacklisted>>
 | FIXME